What is Growing Justice?

 Who’s eligible to participate in the prison-based job training component of Growing Justice?

-At CCWF, Growing Justice primarily serves incarcerated people who are within 24 months of their scheduled release date.
-Additionally, people further out from release can apply to be trained and after completing the program would be eligible to work as trainers, guiding new Growing Justice participants.
+Growing Justice primarily serves incarcerated people who are within 24 months of their scheduled release date.

 What about the many formerly incarcerated people struggling to find living wage jobs?
 Is there a community-based job training component to Growing Justice?

 It’s in the works!
-In addition to the prison-based vertical farms, we’re raising funds to develop a nonprofit vertical farm at Impact Justice’s home office in Oakland, California, a project we’re also undertaking in partnership with Skout Strategy.
-This future community-based farm will provide entry-level job training to select formerly incarcerated residents of Oakland and employ some Growing Justice graduates full time, while also expanding access to fresh food for Oakland residents.
+In addition to the prison-based vertical farms, we’re establishing a nonprofit vertical farm at Impact Justice’s home office in Oakland, California in partnership with Skout Strategy.
+This community-based farm will provide entry-level job training to select formerly incarcerated residents of Oakland and employ some Growing Justice graduates full time, while also expanding access to fresh food for Oakland residents.

 Job training is great, but what about a reliable pathway to employment?